|Other Freelang resources|

 Naskapi is a language that is spoken in Canada in the Quebec and Labrador regions.
 It is a Central Algonquian spoken by about 1000 people.
 The Naskapi call themselves the Innu.
 Some linguists consider the Naskapi and Montagnais as one language, while other linguists consider them to be two different dialects. [...]

 |Find us on Facebook|

 Naskapi is a Native American language spoken by the Naskapi (1,100 people), who are the indigenous inhabitants of an area which comprises most of eastern Quebec and Labrador, in Canada.
 It is an Algonquian language, belonging to the Cree subgroup.

-Download our free dictionary (for Windows) and browse both the Naskapi-English and the English-Naskapi lists.
+Download our free dictionary (for Windows or Android) and browse both the Naskapi-English and the English-Naskapi lists.
 Look up a word, add or modify an entry, and learn words at your own rhythm from a personal learning list.
 Click here to learn more about the features or scroll down to download the program.
 An online version is also available, so you can browse the dictionary without downloading it.

 This dictionary was compiled by Guy T. Gambill with data from the Naskapi Lexicon, edited by Marguerite MacKenzie and Bill Jancewicz (ISBN 2-9804355-0-3), published by the Naskapi Development Corporation, and presented on the Internet by the National Library of Canada.

 Read about the Naskapi at: www.naskapi.ca